aylaweitz/ViSP-Inversion/README.md

 How i think it runs as of now (aug 21):
 - cd into the new directory you made in the "run" directory.
 Mine is called "custom_test"
 - then run `../../bin/desire desire.dtrol`
-- right now it errors because there is no "observed" file thingy
+- right now it errors because there is no "observed" file thingy -- not sure how that's formatted yet...

 __